jimzhong/zjudns/README.md

 # zjudns
 DNS forwarder for use in ZJU

-Please see `config.json` for examples of configuration
+Please see `dns.conf` for an example of configuration.

 Requires redis